giocopp/plotlydash-tutorial-fork/README.md

 ### Berlin Public Toilet
-**Description**: This dataset offers data of all public restrooms in Berlin, with a bunch of variables such as location, price, wheelchair accessibility.
+**Description**: This dataset offers data of all public restrooms in Berlin, with a bunch of variables such as location, price, wheelchair accessibility and changing table availability.

 **Link**: [Berlin Public Toilet Data](https://www.kaggle.com/datasets/ryanjt/berlin-public-toilets-location/)